 Everyone has a statutory right to request a flexible working arrangement under the Flexible Working Regulations 2014, but we wanted a more agile scheme that is readily available, offers continuous flexibility and does not require a contractual change.

 We started by researching different options around flexible working and speaking to other organisations in our network about their experiences.

 We then designed a scheme which we believed would work well for our business.
 We named this 'Breathe-Flex'.
 As part of this, we considered how the scheme might affect different teams, especially those that are customer-facing.

-After getting buy-in from the leadership, we created a policy - as although we wanted the scheme to be as flexible as possible and avoid too many rules - we also needed to set some defined boundaries for people to work within.
+After getting buy-in from the leadership, we created a policy.
+Although we wanted the scheme to be as flexible as possible and avoid too many rules - we also needed to set some defined boundaries for people to work within.

-The scheme is based on a weekly hours concept.
-This means that people still work their contracted hours, but with flexibility over start and finish times, duration of lunch breaks and the choice to have some shorter and longer days.
+'Breathe-Flex' is based on a weekly hours concept.
+This means people still work their contracted hours, but with flexibility over start and finish times, duration of lunch breaks and the choice to have some shorter and longer days.